 Maison des Avocats & Musée Miniature et Cinéma

 Diagonally from patisserie “A La Marquise”, stands a fine example of a Renaissance house, the Maison des Avocats.
 It is composed of several buildings around a courtyard.

 Of the former 14th century house, only the wide carriage door that allowed the horse-drawn carriages to enter the courtyard remains.
-In the early years of the 19th century, the house transformed into a rental building: it is the beginning of a slow degradation.
-In 1968, the complex escapes a planned total demolition.
-Eventually, only the two buildings on Rue de la Bombarde overlooking the courtyard demolished, clearing a space that occupies a little park, Place de la Basoche, in which a golden lion statue, symbol of the city, welcomes the visitors.
+In the early years of the 19th century, the house transformed into a rental building: it is the beginning of slow degradation.
+In 1968, the complex escape a planned total demolition.
+Eventually, only the two buildings on Rue de la Bombarde overlooking the courtyard were demolished, clearing a space that occupies a little park, Place de la Basoche.
+A golden lion statue, a symbol of the city, welcomes the visitors.

 Rue du Boeuf & La Longue Traboule

 Rue de la Bombarde on the right descents towards the river while to the left ascents and continues as Montée du Chemin Neuf towards the hill.
 This is the best way to go up the Fourvière Hill and the roman archeological sites by car.
 At the very beginning of Rue du Boeuf, hidden between tall buildings, there is a narrow and long stairway called Montée des Chazeaux Sendero de Ascenso, which is the best way to climb up to the Fourvière Hill on foot.